leesahanders/shiny_rmarkdown_re-renderer_example/README.md

 Add the variables to that file in the format `variable_name = "variable_value"` and save it.
 Restart the session so the new environment variables will be loaded with `ctrl shift f10` or through the RStudio IDE through the **Session** dropdown and selecting **Restart R**.

-Saved variables can be accessed with:
+Saved variables are accessed with:

 ```r
 variable_name <- Sys.getenv("variable_name")
 ```

 <details>
   <summary>Relevant reading:</summary>